 It’s important to know what love language you and your partner speak so that you can deliver it properly.

 Once you figure out your primary love language, use it to help deliver not only words of affirmation but also gifts and thoughtful gestures.
-These 5 love languages in relationships are excessively important to sustain the relationships.
+These love languages in relationships are excessively important to sustain the relationships.

 More than likely, your partner has a different primary love language than you.
 So while words of affirmation might be your first love language, acts of service could be his or hers.
 This can make matters tricky if either person doesn’t know their partner’s primary love language and goes wrong trying to give them what they think is best.
-One should be aware of the 5 love languages in relationships.
+One should be aware of the these love languages in relationships.

 Then sit down together and tell each other how you feel.
 Knowing your love languages can bring lots of joy into relationships by encouraging good behavior—and lessening unnecessary stress when couples don’t put in enough effort or try to express themselves in ways that aren’t as meaningful to their partners.

 There’s no sense in forcing something when acts of service clearly make her happiest; once she knows how her man feels about praise, she’ll start delivering it regularly.
-This post focuses on 5 love languages in relationships.